-Owned and managed by Maine DIFW and the Maine Woodland Owners Land Trust respectively, Chandler Mill Pond and surrounding woodlots including Little Hill in New Gloucester include one of the Royal River’s few headwater ponds as well as small hills and Royal River shoreline.
+Owned and managed by Maine DIFW and the Maine Woodland Owners Land Trust respectively, Chandler Mill Pond and surrounding woodlots including Little Hill & Snows Hill in New Gloucester include one of the Royal River’s few headwater ponds as well as small hills and Royal River shoreline.
 The 47-acre pond sits on a 117-acre forested DIFW parcel and has a hand-carry boat launch for water access, with a wheelchair accessible path leading to the pond and launch.
 The pond is near New Gloucester’s growing Upper Village, and just miles from the Auburn city line.
-Chandler Mill Pond and its immediate watershed are nearly entirely undeveloped (except for 1-95); the pond supports a high quality trout fishery with free public access.
+Chandler Mill Pond and its immediate watershed are nearly entirely undeveloped (except for I-95); the pond supports a high quality trout fishery with free public access.
 The pond is very productive and has produced exceptional fishing for brook trout, including trout of noteworthy size.
 Since 2007 the pond has been exclusively managed for rainbow trout.

 From New Gloucester’s Upper Village head northwest on Bald Hill Road from Route 100.
 Continue straight for 0.3 miles.
 Turn left on Shaker Road/Snow Hill Road for 1 mile.
 The turn off to Chandler Mill Pond’s boat access parking lot will be on your left, soon after the Turnpike underpass.